micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 - Over The Air update now working http://unitsIPadress/update

+## Start communication with MQTT and Home Assistant
+Install and start Mosquitto Broker in settings/add-ons/ Add users under Settings/people/ and the username and password for the MQTT Broker that you specified in the Arduino file HomeAssistantGS510DZ_x.x
+It should now automatically add the Balboa SPA under MQTT.

+If that doesn't work, check the log under Mosquitto Broker and you may need to restart HA or possibly reinstall Mosquitto Broker and restart HA.

 Identifing bits are still ongoing.
 List of definition you will find in the Balboa_GS_Interface.h file

 This is built on the the great work by MagnusPer project with GS510SZ and Shuraxxx, GS523DZ.